sophiajt/jntrnr.github.io/content/2023-08-30-case-for-nushell.md

 (_aside: "but jt why do variables have dollar signs?".
 Turns out the flexibility of shell programming allows paths to not use quotes, so it's nice to tell a difference between `cd foo` and `cd $foo`_)

 This eye towards usable design shows up in many ways.
-Working data is improved by not only having structure, but also being able to pattern match against it.
+Working with data is improved by not only having structure, but also being able to pattern match against it.
 Here's an example of pattern matching a list in Nushell:

 ```nushell
 match $list {